patrickzbhe/rerate/README.md

 # Rerate
-Flexible ratelimit decorator in Python, with (soon) multiple algorithms and backend stores.
+Flexible rate limiter in Python, with (soon) multiple algorithms and backend stores.

 ## Installing
 ```